abhinowo/hfSeries/README.md

 ## What's Inside?

-- **NLP Magic**: In this project, ill delve into the fascinating world of Natural Language Processing.
+- **NLP Magic**: In this project, i'll delve into the fascinating world of Natural Language Processing.
 Expect to find stunning applications like text generation, sentiment analysis, and question-answering systems.

-- **Visual Wonders**: ill try to explore the world of computer vision, where we work on image classification, object detection, and image generation.
+- **Visual Wonders**: i'll try to explore the world of computer vision, where we work on image classification, object detection, and image generation.

 - **Aural Adventures**: Sound is also a part of our journey. i'll be actively exploring audio-based tasks like speech recognition and voice synthesis.